Breast Cancer And Progesterone

 Bioidentical doctors have been saying for years how protective progesterone is for breast cancer.
 Now research seems to have ‘discovered’ it but are we talking about the same thing?

-Now it seems that medical science has caught up as newspaper reports recently reported that Cambridge University researchers have shown that ‘progesterone’ slows the growth of tumours.
+Now it seems that medical science has caught up as Cambridge University researchers have shown that ‘progesterone’ slows the growth of tumours.

 I agree it absolutely has been shown to be effective in helping women with a history of breast cancer both preventively and after treatment to help with the side effects.